bootstrapworld/curriculum/lessons/order-of-operations/langs/en-us/slides.md

 Instead of using a rule for computing answers, let's start by diagramming the math itself!

 ---
-{layout="Launch"}
+{layout="LaunchR"}
 # Order of Operations

 *Circles of Evaluation* allow us to draw the structure of mathematics.
-The rules are simple:
+The rules are simple:{style="font-size:15pt"}

-Rule #1: Every Circle must have one - and only one! - function, written at the top.
+Rule #1: Every Circle must have one - and only one! - function, written at the top.{style="font-size:15pt"}

 That means that Numbers are still written by themselves.
-It's only when we want to _do something_ like add, subtract, etc. that we draw a Circle.
+It's only when we want to _do something_ like add, subtract, etc. that we draw a Circle.{style="font-size:15pt"}

-@image{images/coe1.png, a}

----
-{layout="Launch"}
-# Order of Operations

-Rule #2: The inputs to the function are written left-to-right, in the middle of the Circle.
+Rule #2: The inputs to the function are written left-to-right, in the middle of the Circle.{style="font-size:15pt"}

-If we want to draw the Circle of Evaluation for @math{(/ 6 3)}, the division function (`/`) is written at the top, with the `6` on the left and the `3` on the right.
+If we want to draw the Circle of Evaluation for @math{(/ 6 3)}, the division function (`/`) is written at the top, with the `6` on the left and the `3` on the right.{style="font-size:15pt"}

-@image{images/coe1.png, a}
+@image{images/coe1.png, "circle of evaluation for 6 / 3"}

 ---
 {layout="Launch"}